Townships of Baraboo, Excelsior and Freedom Drinking Water Testing Program

 In a recent survey conducted by UW-Stevens Point, 73% of survey respondents had not tested their drinking water in the last five years, 57% did not know the depth of their well, and 66% did not know the depth to water in their wells.
 The Sauk County drinking water program provides a convenient opportunity to test your drinking water and learn about the issues facing well water in Sauk County.
 Water Sampling Procedures

-Residents living in the townships of Dellona, Delton and Fairfield will have an opportunity to participate in a Drinking Water Program in the summer of 2022.
+Residents living in the townships of Baraboo, Excelsior and Freedom will have an opportunity to participate in a Drinking Water Program in the summer of 2023.
 Participants will learn about their drinking water quality and quantity, and what actions they should take to protect Sauk County’s groundwater.
 If you are a homeowner with a private well, it is important that you get your water tested once a year.
 Groundwater is constantly moving, so a water sample taken today may have different results than a sample taken a year ago.
 GET INVOLVED and find out what you and your family are drinking.

 - Pay your testing fees when you pick up the bottle.
 Please make your checks out to Sauk County UW-Extension.